.mobi

 The domain was approved by ICANN on 11 July 2005, and is managed by the mTLD global registry.
 It was originally financially backed and sponsored by Google, Microsoft, Nokia, Samsung, Ericsson, Vodafone, T-Mobile, Telefónica Móviles, Telecom Italia Mobile, Orascom Telecom, GSM Association, Hutchison Whampoa, Syniverse Technologies, and Visa, with an executive from each company serving on mTLD's board of directors.
 In February 2010, Afilias acquired mTLD Top-Level Domain Ltd. (known publicly as "dotMobi").
 In March 2017, .mobi became an unsponsored generic top-level domain, using the same terms offered to new gTLDs.

 Operation

 DotMobi domain names have been available for registration by the public since 26 September 2006.

 dotMobi engaged with the W3C Mobile Web Initiative (MWI) to help formulate the MWI Best Practices for mobile content.
 The practices outlined a number of ways to achieve good user experiences on mobile Web-enabled devices, and recognized several methods of implementing these practices.

 mTLD has released a free testing tool called Ready.mobi (later mobiForge) to analyze the mobile readiness of websites.
 It does a free page analysis and gives a .mobi Ready score from 1 to 5.
 This report tests the mobile-readiness of the site using dotMobi's recommended best practices.

 dotMobi does not itself mandate any particular technology, but does recommends that .mobi sites produce user experiences consistent with their guidelines and specifically optimized for mobile phones.

+By 2024, the old authoritative WHOIS domain for .mobi had been allowed to expire, which created a vulnerability that included allowing for the creation of fraudulent digital certificates.